seathasky/FF14-MAC_ModSupport/README.md

 Alternatively you can download this from the Wireshark Mac Homebrew page https://formulae.brew.sh/cask/wireshark-chmodbpf<br><br>

 ------------------------------------------------------------------------------------------------------------
 ACT Networking will only work through WinPcap.
-Enable this in ACT settings after installing the script and BPF install above.<br><br>
+Enable this in ACT settings:<br><br>

 <p align="center">
 <img src="https://i.imgur.com/TgIrulK.png">